hcagri/aml-andrei/README.md

 # Parameters
 The parameters used in the experiments whose results are shown in the paper can be found in the `params` folder.
 The parameters are stored in YAML format and grouped by dataset.
-Within each dataset folder, parameter can be identified by name, which contains architecture and sophistications.
+Within each dataset folder, the parameter files can be identified by name, which contains the architecture name and improvements, if any.
 For example `F_Interleaved_MEGA.yaml` contains the parameters used for testing the Interleaved architecture with the MEGA-PNA GNN.